LCHansson/sweSCB/README.md

 ## Introduction
-rSCB is a package to interface with the API of Statistics Sweden, a.k.a.
+rSCB is an R package to interface with the API of Statistics Sweden, a.k.a.
 SCB.

 The package offers methods to fetch information about the data hierarchy stored behind the API; extract metadata; fetch actual data; and clean up the results.